 Keeping car leather seats from cracking isn’t rocket science.
 You should just keep them away from the sun and heat and clean and protect them regularly.
 With time, the tips above will become your routine, and that’ll keep leather protected as much as possible.

-We can’t wholly influence external factors, but we can do many prevention steps to reduce their impact on our car – and by doing that, we’ll keep our car shiny and beautiful for many years to come.
+We can’t wholly influence external factors, but we can take many prevention steps to reduce their impact on our car – and by doing that, we’ll keep our car shiny and beautiful for many years to come.